uhlryk/react-context-ajax/README.md

 ### err
 Error object.
 By default it is error object created by superagent.
 More about it in superagent [documentation](http://visionmedia.github.io/superagent/#error-handling).
 But in global callback this object could be changed.

+### req
+All data passed as option to each request.

 ### res
 Response object By default this is response object created by superagent.
 More about it in superagent [documentation](http://visionmedia.github.io/superagent/#response-properties)